adsmeta adsgoogle adsad conversionsmall business

 CauseHow commonFix

-Broken conversion tracking38% of accountsVerify the Meta Pixel and Google Tag fire on the thank you or confirmation page, not the homepage.
+Broken conversion tracking38% of accountsVerify Meta Pixel and Google Tag are firing on the thank you or confirmation page, not just the homepage.

-Wrong campaign objectiveVery commonIf you are optimising for Traffic when you want sales, switch to Conversions, Leads, or Purchases.
+Wrong campaign objectiveVery commonIf optimising for clicks when you want purchases, switch to Conversions or Purchase objective immediately.

-Ad to landing page mismatchVery commonLanding page headline must mirror the ad promise.
-A different message equals an instant bounce.
+Ad to landing page mismatchVery commonLanding page headline must mirror the ad promise exactly.
+Different message equals instant bounce.

-Learning phase not completeVery commonMeta needs around 50 conversion events per week per ad set.
+Learning phase not completeVery commonMeta needs 50 conversion events per week per ad set to exit learning.
 Most small campaigns never hit this.

 Audience too narrow in 2026Increasingly commonBroad targeting now outperforms narrow interest stacking on Meta.
 Let Advantage+ find buyers.

-Budget too low to generate dataCommonMinimum 10 to 20 dollars per day per ad set on Meta.
+Budget too low to generate dataCommonMinimum $10 to $20 per day per ad set for Meta.
 Below this, the algorithm cannot learn.

 Reason 1: Your conversion tracking is broken

-This is the most important check to run before changing anything else.
+This is the most important check before changing anything else.
 If your Meta Pixel or Google Tag is not firing on the actual conversion page, your campaigns have zero data to optimise against.
-The algorithm is bidding blind, and every other fix in this list will be undone by the same broken signal feeding back to it.
+The algorithm is bidding blind.

-If no events fire on the confirmation page, your campaigns have been optimising against nothing for however long the tracking has been broken.
-Fix this before running any other tests, because the impact of any other change cannot be measured against broken data.
+• If no events fire on the confirmation page, your campaigns have been optimising for nothing.
+Fix tracking before running any other tests.

 Reason 2: Wrong campaign objective

 The objective you choose tells the algorithm what kind of person to find.
-If you are optimising for Link Clicks when you actually want purchases, you are paying for an audience of clickers, not buyers.
-These are different people, and the difference shows up cleanly in the spend column with no revenue behind it.
+If you are optimising for Link Clicks when you want purchases, you are paying for an audience of clickers, not buyers.
+These are different people.

 Reason 3: Ad to landing page mismatch

 This is the most common reason ads get clicks but no conversions.
-Someone clicks your ad because of a specific promise, and if that promise is not immediately visible on the landing page, they leave within seconds.
-The Meta or Google side of the campaign looks fine — strong CTR, reasonable CPC — but conversions never come because the landing page does not reinforce the message that earned the click.
+Someone clicks your ad because of a specific promise.
+If that promise is not immediately visible on the landing page, they leave within seconds.

 Reason 4: The learning phase is not complete

-Meta and Google both run machine learning systems that need real conversion data to optimise.
-Until they have enough data, delivery is erratic, and that erratic delivery looks identical to ads not converting when the real problem is that the campaign has simply not learned yet.
-Pausing or editing the campaign during this window resets the learning clock and makes the problem worse.
+Meta and Google both run machine learning algorithms that need real conversion data to optimise.
+Until they have enough data, delivery is erratic.
+This looks like ads not converting when the real issue is that the campaign has not learned yet.

 Meta's algorithm requires approximately 50 optimisation events per week per ad set to exit the learning phase.
 Most small business campaigns generate only 15 to 25 events weekly because budgets are split across too many ad sets.
 When the algorithm never stabilises, performance is unpredictable week to week.